Trello Pricing: Which Plan Is Right for You in 2021?

 • Trello has an excellent free plan that lets you use the kanban board to its fullest extent.
 However, if you want to add more functionality using integrations, you’ll need to pay for the Business Class plan.

-• Trello’s Business Class plan has both month-to-month as well as annual subscriptions, though paying monthly means you’ll be paying about 25 percent more than people paying yearly.
+• Trello’s Business Class plan has both month-to-month and annual subscriptions, though paying monthly means it will cost you about 25 percent more than paying yearly.

 Trello Pricing: Plan & Cost Guide

-Below is the basic breakdown of all of Trello’s four plans: Free, Trello Gold, Business Class, Enterprise.
+Below is the basic breakdown of Trello’s four plans: Free, Trello Gold, Business Class and Enterprise.
 Underneath the main table, we’ve also added a smaller one with a sample of what pricing looks like for the Enterprise plan with teams larger than 250 people.
 Also, please note that you can only pay monthly for Enterprise.

 Free